 - When you receive a gift from a client, vendor, or associate, send a handwritten note if verbal thanks weren’t given in person.
 Even if you did thank the giver in person, a follow-up note is always appreciated.

-- When you're one of many at an office party or a restaurant where you share a meal while doing business, a face-to-face, phones, or emailed thanks just after the event is sufficient.
-While it's never wrong to write a thank you note, you can repeat you thanks in your next business correspondence instead.
+- When you’re one of many at an office party or a restaurant where you share a meal while doing business, a face-to-face, phoned, or emailed thanks just after the event is sufficient.
+While it’s never wrong to write a thank-you note, you can repeat your thanks in your next business correspondence instead.

 - As a lunch guest of a host with whom you speak often, you can either express you thanks again the next time you talk or you can send an email.

 - If you’ve lunched with someone you see regularly and he paid, saying thanks is fine.
 You would, however, mention the lunch in your next business communication: “Thanks again, Alfredo, for the lunch [or “for joining me for lunch” if you paid].
 We really accomplished a lot, and I’ll have that proposal to you by next week.”